-Upon adoption at the beginning of 2019, the Company recorded operating lease liabilities of \$3.7 billion and operating right-of-use assets for its leases of \$3.3 billion.
-The operating right-of-use assets are net of \$470 million of liabilities for deferred rent and unamortized landlord construction allowances that were previously recorded as Other Long-term Liabilities on the Consolidated Balance Sheet.
-The Company also recorded a decrease to opening retained earnings, net of \$2 million.
+Upon adoption at the beginning of 2019, the Company recorded operating lease liabilities of \$3.7 billion and operating lease assets for its leases of \$3.3 billion.
+The operating lease assets are net of \$470 million of liabilities for deferred rent and unamortized landlord construction allowances that were previously recorded as Other Long-term Liabilities on the Consolidated Balance Sheet.
+The Company also recorded a decrease to opening retained earnings, net of tax, of \$2 million.
 The adoption of the standard did not materially impact the Consolidated Statements of Income or Cash Flows.
 See Note 8, "Leases" for additional disclosure required by the new standard.